 As illustrated by the data above, international oil prices have fluctuated significantly over the past two decades.
 For example, the OPEC Reference Basket price declined from a monthly average of U.S.\$107.89 per barrel in June 2014 to a monthly average of U.S.\$26.50 per barrel in January 2016, before partially recovering to a monthly average of U.S.\$62.92 in June 2019.
 In 2020, the yearly average OPEC Reference Basket price per barrel was U.S.\$41.47, reflecting a sharp fall in April 2020 driven by OPEC actions and significantly reduced demand as a result of COVID-19 and a slow recovery throughout the remainder of the year.
-Oil prices generally rose over the course of 2021 and 2022, with the average OPEC Reference Basket price increasing from U.S.\$54.38 per barrel in January 2021 to U.S.\$79.68 per barrel in December 2022, reaching a peak of U.S.\$117.72 in June 2022 attributable to a number of factors, including, but not limited to, production cuts by OPEC and partners to counter falling oil prices as a result of the COVID-19 pandemic, the rebound in global oil demand as economies continued to recover from the impact of the COVID-19 pandemic and, most notably, the Russian invasion of Ukraine in February 2022.
-Oil prices have remained fairly stable since the start of 2023, with the OPEC Reference Basket stabilising between U.S.\$71-88 in the first five months of 2023.
-The price per barrel of Arabian Light Crude Oil (which is produced by the Kingdom and constitutes part of the OPEC Reference Basket) has also generally moved in line with these trends.
+Oil prices rose over the course of 2021 and, as of 31 December 2021, the average OPEC Reference Basket price per barrel was U.S.\$77.97.
+More recently, since the beginning of 2022, global oil prices have risen sharply, which can be attributed to a number of factors, including, but not limited to, production cuts by OPEC and partners to counter falling oil prices as a result of the COVID-19 pandemic, the rebound in global oil demand as economies continue to recover from the impact of the COVID-19 pandemic and, most notably, the Russian invasion of Ukraine in February 2022, following which the average monthly OPEC Reference Basket price per barrel for March 2022 rose to U.S.\$113.48.
+The price per barrel of Arabian Light Crude Oil has also moved in line with these trends.

 Until mid-2014, rising oil prices and production resulted in large external and fiscal surpluses for over a decade and, as a result, the Kingdom's public debt steadily decreased during that period.
 Accumulated fiscal surpluses enabled the Government to reduce its public debt by 93.5 per cent. from SAR 685.2 billion (U.S.\$182.7 billion) in 2002 to SAR 44.3 billion (U.S.\$11.8 billion) in 2014.
 As a consequence, the Kingdom's debt-to-GDP ratio decreased from 96.4 per cent. of nominal GDP in 2003 to 1.6 per cent. of nominal GDP in the year ended 31 December 2014, one of the lowest of any country in the world.
-However, given the significant contribution of the oil sector to the Kingdom's economy, the significant decline in global oil prices from mid-2014 until 2022 resulted in substantially lower oil exports by value and therefore lower Government revenues.
-This trend resulted in the Government increasing its use of domestic and international debt markets to support its domestic spending programmes and help finance the national budget deficit.

-As of 31 December 2022, the Kingdom's total debt stood at SAR 990 billion (U.S.\$264 billion), representing 25 per cent. of nominal GDP, compared to SAR 938 billion (U.S.\$250.1 billion), or 30 per cent. of nominal GDP as of 31 December 2021, with SAR 559 billion (U.S.\$149.1 billion) in domestic debt and SAR 379.3 billion (U.S.\$101.2 billion) in external debt.
-In 2022, the majority of SAR 125 billion (U.S.\$33.3 billion) of borrowings was raised domestically with roughly 15 per cent. raised internationally.
+However, given the significant contribution of the oil sector to the Kingdom's economy, the significant decline in global oil prices since mid-2014 has resulted in substantially lower oil exports by value and therefore lower Government revenues.
+This trend has resulted in the Government increasing its use of domestic and international debt markets to support its domestic spending programmes and help finance the national budget deficit.
+For example, the 2021 national budget deficit of SAR 73.5 billion (U.S.\$19.6 billion) in external borrowing and SAR 2 billion (U.S.\$0.53 billion) from the Government's cash reserves.
+As of 31 December 2021, the Kingdom's total debt stood at SAR 938 billion (U.S.\$250.1 billion), representing 30 per cent. of nominal GDP, with SAR 559 billion (U.S.\$149.1 billion) in domestic debt and SAR 379.3 billion (U.S.\$101.2 billion) in external debt.